tdewin/best-practices-guide/job_configuration/deduplication_and_compression.md

 For example, transactional servers like Microsoft Exchange and Microsoft SQL commonly make small changes across the disk.
 If you use the 1 MB blocks setting, this can lead to a great amount of incremental changes each day.
 Using the WAN optimization with a smaller block size of 256 KB may significantly decrease the size of increments.
 However, this can have a very significant impact on the speed and the amount of memory needed during the backup process on the repository, especially for large backup jobs.

 A 2 TB Microsoft Exchange server may need only 2 GB of RAM on the repository during backup when using default settings of Local/1 MB blocks, but would potentially need 8 GB of RAM on the repository with WAN/256 K blocks.
 Also, transform operations such as synthetic full backups, forever forward retention/merge and reverse incremental rollback will perform 4x as much I/O, which can significantly increase total backup time.
 All of this must be taken into consideration prior to changing the defaults.

-**Note:** Changing the block size of an existing job will not actually take effect until the next active full backup.

 ### Best practices